miftahDB/miftahdb/README.md

 - **Parameters**:
   - `path`: The path to the database file.
 Defaults to ":memory:" if not provided.
+  - `options`: Optional configuration options for the database.

 ```javascript
 // New MiftahDB instance with disk-based database